TI-55

 The TI-55 is a programmable calculator first manufactured by Texas Instruments in 1977.
 It has an LED display, and weighs 6.4 ounces (180 grams).
 It is programmable to hold up to 32 key-codes that allow the user to repeat simple calculations with different values.

 Variants

+TI-51 III

+The TI-55 was sold under the name of TI-51 III in Europe.

 TI-55 II

-The TI-55 II (with an LCD display) was introduced in 1981, but, like many other Texas Instruments calculators of this time, suffered from serious keyboard reliability problems.
+The TI-55 II (with an LCD) was introduced in 1981, but, like many other Texas Instruments calculators of this time, suffered from serious keyboard reliability problems.
 Several variants of the TI-55 II exist.

 TI-55 III

 The TI-55 III replaced the TI-55 II in the USA in 1986.
 It features redesigned keyboard mechanics, thereby eliminating the common "bouncing keys" fault of prior models.
 Several variants of the TI-55 III exist.

 TI-56

 The TI-56 is a European variant of the TI-55 manufactured since 1976.